parthenon-hpc-lab/parthenon/doc/sphinx/src/inputs.rst

 ``<parthenon/mesh>``
 --------------------

-See the :ref:`adaptive mesh refinement` documentation for details of the required parameters in ``<parthenon/mesh>`` and ``<parthenon/meshblock>``.
+See the :ref:`amr` documentation for details of the required parameters in ``<parthenon/mesh>`` and ``<parthenon/meshblock>``.

 +--------+---------+------+---------------------------------------------------------+